jmuzsik/blog/content/js/background-tasks.md

 - FYI if you look at the code below.
 You'll notice that `requestIdleCallback` is either the `window` version (if it is supported) or a backup version (for unsupported browsers).
 It's just a timeout, and may not work... haven't tested it.

 <iframe frameborder=0 scrolling="no" seamless="seamless" srcdoc='<html><body><style type="text/css">.gist .gist-data { height: 400px; }</style><script src="https://gist.github.com/jMuzsik/535e60966e77e1325ed62e6d3b0b7ca9.js"></script></body></html>'></iframe>

-## Dream

-### What I wrote when I awoke

-Creation of experiences, emotional states, directly from memory.

-- images, words can be conjured
-- infer situations
-- you can view yourself dreaming

-I dreamt that I was awake, trying to write this but a white ghostlike element was crying towards me, awaking me.

-Before awakening I heard what sounded like the beginning of a song.
-A very high pitched, but rhythmic song.
-I heard the sound of my name, J, the j sound.
-Like a tune, ...

-- Can't read the rest.

-### What I remember now

-I do not remember what preluded the dream.
-I know that I was only sleeping for around 30 minutes.
-I know my mind was racing and the dream was vivid.
-But what I remember is the waking dream.
-The time when you see yourself dreaming.
-Which is defined as lucid dreaming.
-But, my eyes were open while I was dreaming.
-I was looking out into the room.
-But, the sounds of dreams were still filling my mind.
-I heard voices and that sound when things are rushing towards you.
-And, I directed my mind to thoughts of premonition.
-I remember continually thinking that someone would walk into the room.
-Like something was gonna happen.
-I conjured what appeared to be a ghost and it flew at me.
-It sang towards me.
-What appeared to be the j sound, high pitched as mentioned earlier.
-I remember that while dreaming I had this idea, and I felt a need to write, as mentioned above.

-### But what is this idea?

-It was simple.
-It was me telling myself that a dreamlike state could be created.
-I was thinking that it was easy, it appears.
-The memory creates experiences and emotional states.
-But, I must have had a deeper thought then that.
-Perhaps not.
-I believe the real thought was before the lucid dreaming.
-As I had a sudden desire to awake.
-There was an excitement.
-This world of thought must be thanks to `Let the Great World Spin`.